Enhjin/Vivere/docs/status.md

 We used this formula in our algorithm and defined the variables as followed:
 * S: the current state which is the grid observation (ie a birds eye view of the map).
 It includes the information of our maze and the surroundings relative to the agent.
 Alternatively, the agent is able to see its surroundings as 9x9 grid, where the agent is at the center of it
 * S’: Next state after taking action A’
 * A: the current action that our agent will take.
 Currently, our agent can make four moves \[move north, move south, move east, move west\].
 As of yet, it cannot pick up resources as it aims to find the exit in a minimal number of steps.
 * A’: the future action
 * R: is our expected reward based on the action our agent takes.

-* $gamma$ (gamma): Discount factor.
+* &gamma; (gamma): Discount factor.
 We set our gamma = 0.99 as that is the staple norm in Q-learning.

 We used Tensorflow to build our Neural Network, and our network consists of three convolutional layers, followed by 2 fully connected layers.
 The last fully connected layer outputs values from 0-3 which is mapped to our action space.
 As for our input to the network, we used a little trick.
 Malmo offers a feature to observe the surrounding blocks by <ObservationFromGrid> tag in the mission XML file, and we get it from Malmo via a JSON file as a 2D array.
 We then convert that 2D array as a pixel representation of the grid and feed it to the Neural Network as a grayscale image.